Statistics of Feynman amplitudes in $\phi^4$-theory: Introduction

-Here $\mathcal F_\ren(G)$ denotes the renormalized Feynman integral, also called Feynman amplitude, associated to the graph $G$.
-In full generality, the Feynman integral is a function of masses, external momenta, coupling constants, the renormalization scheme and -scale, and the spacetime dimension, but for the present work we do not need those details.
-An un-renormalized Feyman amplitude in $\phi^4$-theory with interaction $\frac{\lambda}{4!}\phi^4$ can be expressed as a parametric integral according to
+Here $\mathcal F_\ren(G)$ denotes the renormalized Feynman integral associated to the graph $G$.
+In full generality, a renormalized Feynman integral is a function of masses, external momenta, coupling constants, the renormalization scheme and -scale, and the dimension and signature (Euclidean or Minkowski) of spacetime.